Frequently Asked Questions

 The computer can find every possible word on the board in a split second.
 This alone makes it stronger than 99.99% of human players so it has no need for any unfair trickery.
-In fact, only the Master AI uses the computer's full strength.
+In fact, only the top-level opponent uses the computer's full strength.

 Part of the game's challenge is to manage your rack so as to avoid accumulating too many difficult tiles.
 The computer is quite good at this, but you can improve your own strategy by following our Top Tips.
 Alternatively, just select the 'Helpful' Tile Allocation method and your luck will magically improve.